DuncanSungWKim/redis-doc/topics/cluster-tutorial.md

 Now copy your redis-server executable, **compiled from the latest sources in the unstable branch at GitHub**, into the `cluster-test` directory, and finally open 6 terminal tabs in your favorite terminal application.

-Start every instance like that, one every tab:
+Start every instance as follows, one every tab:

 ```
 cd 7000